connorwstein/connorwstein.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am currently a software developer at Cisco Systems.

-My interests related to software include distributed systems, algorithms, functional programming and blockchain technology.
-Outside of software, I am interested in music, cognition and neuroscience, philosophy, mathematics and economics.
+I am software developer interested primarily in distributed systems and blockchains.
+I spent a few years working on networking projects at Cisco Systems including a network controller for large-scale data centers and the IS-IS routing protocol.
+Before that I studied electrical engineering at McGill.
+Outside of software, I am interested in music, spanish, cognition, philosophy, mathematics and economics.